i077/opsm-nix/README.md

   };
 }
 ```

+Since 1Password's CLI is distributed under a non-free license, you'll also need to set
+`nixpkgs.config.allowUnfree` to `true` in your configuration as well.

 Then, in your configuration, enable the module and add your secrets, referring to them using
 [secret references](https://developer.1password.com/docs/cli/secret-references/).